 Our first week of play will be October 10th.
-We’ll play every Saturday through 11/21, including Columbus Day weekend.
+We’ll play every Saturday through 11/21.

 Where and when will we play?

-CCSD has given us permission to begin using their fields starting 10/5.
-For us that means our first Saturday will be 10/10.
-We are working on the Saturday schedule now and will update everyone when it is ready.
+CCSD has given us permission to play on the Horace Greeley High School (HGHS) fields ONLY starting 10/5.
+For us that means our first Saturday will be 10/10 and ALL age groups will play at HGHS.
+We are working on the exact Saturday schedule now and will update everyone when it is ready.

 What special precautions is Chappaqua AYSO taking?

-We will follow and comply with guidance from New York State, Westchester County, the CDC, & AYSO National but we’ll need strict adherence by parent-volunteers and families.
+We will follow and comply with guidance from New York State, Westchester County, the CDC, AYSO National and the Chappaqua Central School District.
+We’ll need strict adherence by parent-volunteers and families.

-- Each player and coach will be provided with one Chappaqua AYSO mask but can bring and wear any mask of their own.
+- Each player and coach will be provided with one Chappaqua AYSO mask but can bring and wear their own.

 - Practice physical distancing when possible